imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/context-manager.md

 class MyContextManager:
     def __enter__(self):
         print("Entering the context")
-        return self  # We can return any value We want to use inside the 'with' block
+        return self  # We can return any value we want to use inside the 'with' block

     def __exit__(self, exc_type, exc_val, exc_tb):
         print("Exiting the context")